nemethviktor/GeoTagNinja/readme.md

 GeoTagNinja is an open-source geotagger for Windows.
 It's a lightweight an open-source (written from scratch) reminiscent of GeoSetter, which hasn't been updated for a longer while and is now a little obsolete as it's using IE and other technologies that are becoming increasingly ageing.
 GTN uses [exifTool](https://exifTool.org/) to read and write EXIF info.
 This also sets the limitations and capabilities.
 If exifTool can read/write a file, chances are so can GTN.
 There is a "short" (15 mins) capabilities demo on [Youtube](https://youtu.be/ulP1ZG7mH-I) if you feel like watching it.
-Download the two setup files (setup.exe and the msi file) from [Releases](https://github.com/nemethviktor/GeoTagNinja/releases) - click on Assets if they are not showing.
+Download the .msi file from [Releases](https://github.com/nemethviktor/GeoTagNinja/releases) - click on Assets if they are not showing.

 ## Things to Note, Usage and Testing